 - Volatile Organic Compounds: VOC

 These tables list the individual area emission sources by county.
 Area sources include non-road mobile and stationary sources too small or too numerous to be treated as individual point sources.
 Additionally, these emissions include biogenic sources which comprise the natural area sources of volatile organic compounds (VOCs) and carbon monoxide (CO) and such as forest, vegetation and soils, as well as wildland fires.

 On-Road Mobile Summary

 This table lists the emissions from highway vehicles by county.

 Point Sources Summary

 Point Sources include stationary industrial sources and portable equipment (crushers, asphalt plants, etc.) which may move among several counties during a given year.
 There are two tables to this summary; one lists the actual companies located in each county that generate the emissions, and the other provides a total of all point source emissions by county.

 Hazardous Air Pollutants (HAPs)

-This table lists the chemicals or chemical classes widely considered to be toxic.
+This table lists the chemicals or chemical classes widely considered to be toxic, as reported to UDAQ by stationary industrial sources.
 These toxic pollutants might cause cancer or have other adverse health effects.
 By the year 2000, all of the 188 currently defined HAPs are scheduled to have emission standards established.